 If you already have debt, you should focus on clearing your repayments in the short term, in order to see your credit score improve.
 Don’t apply for new credit, as the checks and the use of more credit will see your credit score drop more.

-When it comes to improving your credit score, there are some really simple corrections you can make which will make a massive difference to your score, so why not action some of the above pointers and get your credit in order.
-Speak to a mortgage broker or financial adviser for more detailed help and advice on improving your rating.
-Then start your property hunt with us - click here to explore properties we currently have for sale around London.
+When it comes to improving your credit score, there are some simple corrections you can make which will make a massive difference to your score.
+Why not action some of the above pointers and get your credit in order.
+You can also speak to a mortgage broker or financial adviser at Portico Finance for more detailed help and advice on improving your rating.
+Alternatively, click here to explore properties we currently have for sale around London.